szabgab/perlmaven.com/sites/en/pages/how-to-sort-a-hash-in-perl.md

 }
 ```

-That's OK, but what if what we want is to <b>sort the values of the hash</b>?
+That's OK, but what if what we want is to **sort the values of the hash**?

 ## Sort the values of the hash